 - Group therapy can be beneficial for older children.
 This involves interactions with OCD sufferers and often helps to reduce the feeling of isolation.

-- Antibiotic treatment is recommended for OCD due to PANDAS and PANS depending on the current state of infection.
+- Antibiotic treatment is generally recommended for OCD due to PANDAS and PANS depending on the current state of infection.

 If the training sessions and medical treatments are not effective in managing OCD, children may require inpatient treatment in special centers with intensive behavioral therapies.